Entire functions with Cantor bouquet Julia sets: Introduction

 A function $f$ of the form~\eqref{eq_sin} or~\eqref{eq_exp} has the following properties: \begin{enumerate}[(1)] \item $F(f)$ is connected and contains an attracting fixed point; \item the set $S(f)$ of \emph{singular values} is bounded and contained in the Fatou set. \end{enumerate} Here $S(f)$ is the closure of the set of critical and asymptotic values of $f$, or equivalently the smallest closed set such that $f\colon \C\setminus f^{-1}(S(f))\to \C\setminus S(f)$ is a covering map.
-(We have $S(f_a) = \{a,-a\}$ and $S(E_a)=\{a\}$.)
-A transcendental entire function with properties~\ref{item:connectedfatou} and~\ref{item:singularvaluesinfatou} is said to be of \emph{disjoint type}.
-This class was introduced by Karpi\'nska in 2003~\cite{karpinskaaccessible}, who raised the question~\cite[p.~91]{karpinskaaccessible} under which conditions properties of disjoint-type trigonometric and exponential functions carry over to this more general setting.
-In particular, one may ask whether the Julia set of every disjoint-type function is a union of hairs, or a Cantor bouquet.
+(We have $S(f_a) = \{a,-a\}$ and $S(E_a)=\{0\}$.)
+The class of transcendental entire functions with properties~\ref{item:connectedfatou} and~\ref{item:singularvaluesinfatou} was first studied by Karpi\'nska in 2003~\cite{karpinskaaccessible}.
+Today these are called functions of \emph{disjoint type}.
+Karpi\'nska raised the question~\cite[p.~91]{karpinskaaccessible} under which conditions the properties of disjoint-type trigonometric and exponential functions carry over to this more general setting.
+In particular, one may ask whether the Julia set of a disjoint-type function is always a union of hairs, or a Cantor bouquet.

 In \cite[Theorem~1.1]{rrrs} it is shown that this is not the case: there exists a disjoint-type function $f$ such that $J(f)$ contains no arcs.
 This also gives a negative answer to a well-known question of Eremenko from 1989~\cite{eremenko1989} and shows that the Julia sets of disjoint-type functions can be far more complicated than suggested by the families~\eqref{eq_sin} and~\eqref{eq_exp}.
 (Further disjoint-type functions with pathological Julia sets were subsequently constructed in~\cite{lasse_arclike} and~\cite{pseudoarcs}.)
-On the other hand, it is shown in~\cite[Theorem~C]{Baranski_Trees} and, independently, in~\cite[Theorem~5.10]{rrrs} that, for disjoint-type entire functions of \emph{finite order}, every connected component of $J(f)$ is indeed an arc to infinity.
-(In fact, the results of~\cite{rrrs} apply to a larger class of disjoint-type entire functions; see the discussion of head-start conditions below.)
-Bara\'nski also proves that the endpoints of these hairs are accessible from the Fatou set, and in~\cite{lasseBrushing} it is proved further that these Julia sets are indeed Cantor bouquets.
+On the other hand, if $f$ is a disjoint-type entire function of \emph{finite order}, then it was shown in~\cite[Theorem~C]{Baranski_Trees} and, independently, in~\cite[Theorem~5.10]{rrrs} that every connected component of $J(f)$ is indeed an arc to infinity.
+(The results of~\cite{rrrs} also apply to a larger class of disjoint-type entire functions; see the discussion of head-start conditions below.)
+Bara\'nski proves additionally that the endpoints of these hairs are accessible from the Fatou set, and in~\cite{lasseBrushing} it is shown that the Julia sets in question are indeed Cantor bouquets.